sepp87/VPL-Core/README.md

 Welcome to BlockSmith!
 Here’s how to get started:

 Blocks generate, process and output data.
-Double-click anywhere on the canvas to add a block.
+Double-click anywhere on the workspace to add a block.
 Each block does something specific, like entering a number or doing math.
 Need help?
 Click the (i) icon on a block to learn more about it.